scott2121/sparql_type_checker/README.md

 # My SPARQL Checker

 This is a Python package for checking SPARQL queries against ShEx schemas.
-It provides a command-line tool named `type_check_sparql` to perform the checks.
+It provides a command-line tool and function named `type_check_sparql` to perform the checks.

 ## Installation